 Transmission oils

-These oils are composed of an oil base and of special additives increasing the resistance to high pressures, or other adjuvants (antioxidants, anti-corrosives, and friction modifiers).
-Their viscosity indexes are lower than those of engine oils are.
+These oils are composed of an oil base and of special additives increasing

 Plastic lubricants

-These oils are used for lubricating bearings and journals.
-The oil base is made denser by adding lithium, calcium, sodium or aluminium soaps derived from different fatty acids.
+base is made denser by adding lithium, calcium, sodium or aluminium soaps

 Used oils - a dangerous waste

-Despite all efforts of the manufacturers to extend the oil replacement intervals, vast amounts of this waste are produced worldwide (an estimate runs to tens of millions of tonnes annually).
+Despite all efforts of the manufacturers to extend the oil replacement

 The simplest method for re-valuation of used oils is their combustion in cement factories, similar to that used for used tyres.
 The cement works furnaces have sufficiently high temperature to prevent the formation of very toxic substances such as CO, HCN, dioxins, furans, etc.